Reducing your water and energy consumption in your kitchen is a great way to save money, and help the environment. These sustainability tips can help:

-2. Fix the faucet.
-Even small, slow drips can waste up to 30 gallons of water a day, which sends money down the drain, too.
-Get any leaky fixtures repaired and make sure to keep your faucets, toilets, appliances, showers, and tubs in good working order all-year-round.
+Even small, slow drips can waste up to 30 gallons of water a day.
+Be sure to keep your faucets, toilets, appliances, showers, and tubs in good working order year round.

-4. Collect cold water.
-Does it take a minute or two for water to get hot enough for dishwashing?
-Don’t let the cold water just drain away.
-Fill a pot or other container, and save it for future use, like for cooking or watering plants.
+If it takes a minute or two for water to get warm enough for dishwashing, don’t waste cold water.
+Fill a pot and save it for future use––like for cooking or watering plants.

-6. Trap heat.
 Gas and heating bills can skyrocket in winter.
-Before the big chill sets in, get your furnace in tip-top shape with a yearly tune-up, and make sure you replace or clean furnace filters once a month to keep it running efficiently.
+Before the big chill sets in, tune up your furnace and make sure you replace or clean its filters once a month to keep it running efficiently.